Seneral/FlagPlayer/README.md

 - Free, easy to modify and all important stuff happens client-side
 - No official YouTube API used
-- No third party code used
+- No third party code used (yes, not even a media player)
-- Only 110kb - much smaller than YouTube and even Invidious.
-With care and compression, only 30kb download
+- Only 30kb (download) / 110kb (memory) - much smaller than YouTube and even Invidious
 - Standard player features (select streams freely, e.g. audio only)
 - No arbitrary restrictions (e.g. background playback on mobile)
 - Prooven interface including dark and light theme